Keyboost, SEO, Website Why are Google Ads – and YouTube advertising videos – becoming more and more expensive?

 Google may be an American company with its headquarters in California, but the company eagerly uses its foreign subsidiaries to maximise its tax avoidance.
 Google’s European branch in Ireland plays a major role in this.
 Ireland has very favourable tax rates and offers the opportunity to set up constructions that provide even more tax advantages (see ‘Double Irish With a Dutch Sandwich’ for more in depth info – https://www.investopedia.com/terms/d/double-irish-with-a-dutch-sandwich.asp).

 A number of other European countries have taken steps to impose taxes on Google for Google Ads that are targeted at their specific territory.
-And, guess what, since 1 October 2021, Google simply passes on the costs of these taxes to its customers.
+And, guess what,

 Google needs extra profit to pay the fines imposed by the European Union under antitrust law.